-Darren Aronofsky's Noah has won heaps of praise, but many moviegoers have left the theater confused by some of his more controversial contributions to the famous story.
-The Watchers, the movie's giant rock creatures that help Noah build the Ark, have drawn a lot of attention since the movie was released Friday.
+Darren Aronofsky's Noah won heaps of praise, but many moviegoers have left the theater confused by some of his more controversial contributions to the famous story.
+The Watchers, the movie's giant rock creatures that help Noah build the Ark, have drawn a lot of attention since the movie was released in 2014.

 The Watchers are fallen angels who have taken the form of six-armed giants made of stone.
 They're based on the Biblical "Nephilim," who are mentioned twice in the Old Testament.
 The creatures were supposedly fallen angels who helped the humans after Adam and Eve were exiled from the Garden of Eden.
 They're explained a little more in the Book of Enoch and the Book of Giants, religious texts studied mainly by Jewish scholars.
 Little is known about them, but it's generally agreed that either the Nephilim or their offspring were giants.

-A Texas rabbi and author named Geoffrey Dennis delved into the subject in a blog post Monday.
-He writes, "Aronofsky elides the more lurid part to the tradition, their coupling with human women and producing giant offspring, focusing instead on their role in Enoch as the bringers of knowledge and technology to humanity."
+A Texas rabbi and author named Geoffrey Dennis delved into the subject in a blog post at the time in 2014.
+He wrote, "Aronofsky elides the more lurid part to the tradition, their coupling with human women and producing giant offspring, focusing instead on their role in Enoch as the bringers of knowledge and technology to humanity."